Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Before you begin to hand express and collect colostrum, be sure to speak to your midwife or a healthcare professional first.
 They can help make sure it's right for you and your baby and can answer any questions you have.

-Over time, you can increase the amount of time you spend expressing until you're spending between five to 10 minutes a time gently expressing, up to five times a day.
+When you feel ready to get started, you can hand express for a few minutes once a day from the 36th or 37th week of your pregnancy.
+Over time, you can increase this until you're spending between five to 10 minutes a time gently expressing up to five times a day.
 You can then express as regularly as needed in the first few days after your baby arrives.

 Once collected, your colostrum syringes can be dated, labelled, and stored in your freezer, ready to give to your baby once they arrive.